gianniprocida/data_mart_sql/README.md

    <h2> </h2>
 <h2>Conception phase</h2>
 <img src="https://github.com/gianniprocida/data_mart_sql/blob/main/pdm.png" height="700" width="1000">

-Figure shows the physical data model that contains an excerpt of a model for our database regarding the Airbnb use case.
-The squares represent our entities and are filled with attribues associated with our entities while the arrows between the squares indicate how the entities relate to one anothe
+Figure shows a comprehensive ERD diagramta model that contains an excerpt of a model for our database  regarding the Airbnb use case.
+The squares represent our entities and are filled with attribues associated with our entities while the arrows between the squares indicate how the entities relate to one another.
 <h4>Relationships</h4>
 <img src="https://github.com/gianniprocida/data_mart_sql/blob/main/relationships.png" height="400" width="300"/>
 One-to-one: